videojs/spellbook/README.md

 ## `cast`ing Spells

 The `cast` command is used to invoke spells.
-Spells are sub-commands that perform automation tasks when run in a video.js plugin's root directory.
+Spells are scripts that perform automation tasks when run in a video.js plugin's root directory.

+Spells do not enforce any sort of dependency tree or ordering.
+Generally, they perform isolated tasks and dependencies/workflows are expected to be handled in consuming packages' npm `"scripts"`.

 `cast` expects a spell name as its first argument followed by any other arguments or options available on a per-spell basis.